 FMLA notification obligations

-- Notice of rights: The employer is responsible for posting a notice of employee FMLA rights in a manner that is obvious and visible to the employee.
+- Notice of rights: The employer is responsible for posting a notice of employee FMLA rights in a manner that is visible to the employee.

 - Documentation of reason for leave: If an employer requires the employee to provide medical proof to document the reason for taking leave, the employee must typically provide the medical documentation within 15 calendar days.